How to Determine Fair Market Rent

 ~ The MLS = The MLS is most commonly known for sales listings.
 However, it is also used in some areas for rental listings.
 If it’s used for rental listings in your area, it can be an invaluable resource because it often shows what price properties were listed for rent and what price they were ultimately rented for.

 ~ Zillow = People seem to either love Zillow or hate it.
 Often times when I hear someone complaining about Zillow, it’s because they just look at their “Zestimate” of a property’s estimated value or the “Rent Zestimate” for a property’s estimated rent amount and they feel one of those estimates are not accurate.
 However, in my opinion, that’s not the best way to get the most value out of Zillow.
 I don’t even look at the “Rent Zestimate”.
 I just pull up the address and then look at the surrounding neighborhood for comparable properties listed for rent to get an idea what my competition is charging.
-You can even filter the properties by home type (i.e. apartment, houses, etc), number of bedrooms, baths, year built, etc. In my opinion, if you know how to use it, it’s one of the better resources out there.
+You can even filter the properties by home type (i.e. apartment, houses, etc), number of bedrooms, baths, year built, etc. In my opinion, if you know how to use it, it’s one of the better resources out there and is quickly becoming the dominate player when it comes to rental listings.

 ~ Trulia = Similar to Zillow, which makes sense because it’s owned by Zillow (so Zillow listings also appear on Trulia).